-No. However, if you think that enrolling in the STD and LTD plan may be an option you will consider later, be aware of the following.
+No. However, if you think that enrolling in the short term disability and long term disability plan may be an option you will consider later, be aware of the following.

-Example 2: Employee waived coverage during her initial 30 day eligibility enrollment period.
-She now wants to enroll during a future Annual Enrollment Period and is pregnant during the Annual Enrollment Period.
-She would need to submit an application to the disability carrier to be reviewed for medical Evidence of Insurability (EOI).
-A question on the Evidence Of Insurability form is ‘Are you now pregnant?’
-Since she would answer ‘yes’ to this question, she would not be allowed to enroll for either the Short Term or Long Term Disability coverage.
+Example 2: Employee waived coverage during her initial 30-day eligibility enrollment period.
+She now wants to enroll during a future Annual Enrollment period and is pregnant during the Annual Enrollment period.
+She would need to submit an application to the disability carrier to be reviewed for medical evidence of insurability.
+A question on the evidence of insurability form is, "Are you now pregnant?"
+Since she would answer "yes" to this question, she would not be allowed to enroll for either the short term or long term disability coverage.

-Please note that Long Term Disability Insurance (LTD) FAQs are for State employees only.
-The State of TN does not offer Long Term Disability Insurance to Higher Education employees.
-If you are a Higher Education employee, direct questions on LTD to your Agency Benefits Coordinator.
+Please note that long term disability insurance FAQs are for state employees only.
+The state of Tennessee does not offer long term disability insurance to higher education employees.
+If you are a higher education employee, direct questions on LTD to your agency benefits coordinator.